cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

       this process succeeds, then each aggregator holds one output share.
     * In VDAFs, Aggregators will need to exchange information among themselves as part of the validation process.
-* Each Aggregator combines the output shares in the batch to compute the "aggregate share" for that batch, i.e., its share of the desired aggregate result.
+* As each Aggregator recovers output shares, it accumulates them into an "aggregate share" for the batch, i.e., its share of the desired aggregate result.
 * The Aggregators submit their aggregate shares to the Collector, who combines them to obtain the aggregate result over the batch.